-- The Mayor and Mayor Pro\pro\Tem are nominated at the second Council reorganization meeting in March December of each year, and are selected by a vote of their peers on the Council.
+- 1. The Mayor and Mayor Pro Tem are nominated at the second Council meeting in March of each year, and are selected by a vote of their peers on the Council.
 Each serves for a one-year term.
-In the customary rotation, the Mayor Ppro Tem is nominated to serve as Mayor at the end of the Mayor's one-year term. - 1-2.
-The outgoing Mayor of an odd-numbered year will assume his/her place at the end of the rotation. - 2.3.
-The outgoing Mayor of an even-numbered year will follow [1] those already in the rotation and [2] first-time elected Councilmember(s). - 3.4.
-The order of the first-time elected Councilmember(s) should be based on the order of finish in the election, with the first-time elected Councilmember receiving the most votes taking the first term, the next in line taking the second, and so on. - 4.5.
-Once a Councilmember's position in the rotation is established, it does not change based upon the future order of election results. - 5.6.
-If the election is canceled, the order of the rotation of the appointed candidates will remain the same. - 6.7.
-The Mayor and Mayor Pro pro Tem are peers of and serve at the pleasure of the other Councilmembers. - 7.8.
+In the customary rotation, the Mayor Pro Tem is nominated to serve as Mayor at the end of the Mayor's one-year term. - 2.
+The outgoing Mayor will follow [1] those already in the rotation and [2] first-time elected Councilmember(s). - 3.
+The order of the first-time elected Councilmember(s) should be based on the order of finish in the election, with the first-time elected Councilmember receiving the most votes taking the first term, the next in line taking the second, and so on. - 4.
+Once a Councilmember's position in the rotation is established, it does not change based upon the future order of election results. - 5.
+If the election is canceled, the order of the rotation of the appointed candidates will remain the same. - 6.
+The Mayor and Mayor Pro Tem are peers of and serve at the pleasure of the other Councilmembers. - 7.
 The Mayor assumes the center chair on the dais and oversees the seating location of the other Councilmembers.